Core#

 Recursively calls

-on each operand.
+extract_sourced_values()on each operand.

-- class impacthpc.src.core.ReplicableValue(name: str | None, value: Quantity | str, min: Quantity | str | None, max: Quantity | str | None, standard_deviation: Quantity | str | None = None, warnings: List[str] = [], explaination: str | None = None, ontology: Ontology | None = None, important: bool = False)#
+- class impactshpc.src.core.ReplicableValue(name: str | None, value: Quantity | str, min: Quantity | str | None, max: Quantity | str | None, standard_deviation: Quantity | str | None = None, warnings: List[str] = [], explaination: str | None = None, ontology: Ontology | None = None, important: bool = False)#

-ReplicableValue is a core class of ImpactHPC for representing numerical values with associated uncertainties and provenance.
+ReplicableValue is a core class of ImpactsHPC for representing numerical values with associated uncertainties and provenance.
 This class enables the construction of operation trees, where each leaf represents a value (with its minimum, maximum, and standard deviation) and each node represents an operation that produces a result.
 Arithmetic operations between ReplicableValue instances automatically propagate uncertainties according to standard rules (see https://en.wikipedia.org/wiki/Propagation_of_uncertainty#Example_formulae).
 See ReplicableValue.

 - correlation_mode#